jaystack/repatch/README.md

   }
 ```

-This way you can keep your async actions independently from outer instances.
+This way you can keep your async actions independently from outer instances or side-effects.
 This practice is useful for testing.

 ## Testing

 ### Sync actions

-Sync actions' testing is easy:
+Testing a reducer is easy:

 ```javascript
 import * as assert from 'assert';